QED: An Open-Source Multi-Agent System for Generating Mathematical Proofs on Open Problems: Experiments

 \section{Experiments}

-We evaluate QED on five open research problems contributed by domain experts.
-Our evaluation takes the form of case studies rather than benchmark experiments, and we do not include ablation studies due to two considerations.
+We evaluate QED on 18 open research projects contributed by domain experts, with no proof known for any of the problems in those projects.
+Our evaluation takes the form of case studies rather than benchmark experiments.
+We do not report full details of all the unsuccessful cases for QED because some of the research problems remain active, with human mathematicians still working on them.
+We also do not include full ablation studies over all projects due to two considerations.
 First, no benchmark exists for open research problems.
 By definition, these problems lack known solutions against which to measure performance.
 Second, verifying the correctness and originality of a proof requires substantial effort from domain experts.
 Running QED with each component disabled would multiply the number of proofs requiring expert review, imposing an impractical burden on the mathematicians who volunteered their time.
+Instead, Section~\ref{sec:discussion} reports targeted diagnostic ablations on the two probability cases where repeated system variants could be compared without requiring broad expert re-review.
+In practice, for each non-probability problem, we asked the corresponding expert to assess the correctness of QED's proof at most once; if the proof was found to be incorrect, we did not repeatedly revise and resubmit proofs for the same problem, in order to respect the experts' limited availability and avoid overburdening them.